hedgedoc/hedgedoc/docs/content/dev/getting-started.md

 The frontend can be run in four different ways.
 The development mode compiles everything on demand.
 So the first time you open a page in the browser it may take some time.
 See [here](setup/frontend.md) for a more detailed description of the environment variables for the frontend.
+A special configuration isn't necessary but keep in mind that you execute all commands from within the `frontend` directory.

 ### Mocked backend

-To start the development mode, run `yarn run dev`.
+To start the development mode, run `yarn start:dev:mock` .
-By default, this will run in mock-mode, meaning instead of running a real backend the frontend mocks the backend.
+This task will run the frontend in mock-mode, meaning instead of running a real backend, the frontend mocks the backend.
 This way you can work on frontend functionality without starting up the full development environment.
 The app should run now and be available under [http://localhost:3001](http://localhost:3001) in your browser.
 In development mode the app will autoload changes you make to the code.

 ### With local backend

-To start the development mode with an actual HedgeDoc backend use `yarn run dev:with-local-backend` instead.
+To start the development mode with an actual HedgeDoc backend use `yarn start:dev` instead.
 This task will automatically set `HD_BASE_URL` to `http://localhost:8080`.

 ### Production mode